Dave Fogel: Radio career

-After earning a Bachelor of Arts degree, Dave's next stop was for the night show at KJLA-AM an all disco station in Kansas City, MO.
-Top rated KBEQ-FM (Kansas City) came calling next where he worked as the overnight DJ.
+After earning a Bachelor of Arts degree, Fogel worked for the night show at KJLA-AM, an all-disco station in Kansas City, Missouri.
+He then worked as the overnight DJ for KBEQ-FM (Kansas City).

-In 1985, Dave headed west to KSDO-FM in San Diego for three years of night disc-jockey work.
-Dave's next stop was WAVA-FM in Washington DC also for the night show.
-Dave was then hired away in 1989 as the afternoon drive DJ on WHYT-FM Detroit, MI and he spent seven very successful years there, where he also started his family.
+In 1985, Fogel moved KSDO-FM in San Diego for three years of night disc-jockey work.
+His next stop was WAVA-FM in Washington, DC, also for the night show.
+He was hired away in 1989 as the afternoon drive DJ for WHYT-FM Detroit, Michigan, where he spent seven very successful years.
+He also started his family.

-Dave landed in the Windy City of Chicago in 1996, replacing former child star Danny Bonaduce on WLUP-FM.
-He then moved down the dial to WTMX-FM, where he spent almost eight years as a top rated afternoon personality on "101.9 The Mix."
+Fogel moved to Chicago in 1996, replacing former child star Danny Bonaduce on WLUP-FM.
+He then moved to WTMX-FM, where he spent almost eight years as a top rated afternoon personality on 101.9 The Mix.

-After his contract expired in 2004, Dave headed back to Kansas City to KMXV-FM as midday host before eventually moving to morning drive at sister station, KCKC-FM.
+After his contract expired in 2004, Fogel headed back to Kansas City to KMXV-FM as midday host before eventually moving to morning drive at sister station KCKC-FM.
 He was on the morning show there for three years before returning to Chicago to host mornings at WLS-FM in 2010, replacing former morning man (and current WMAQ TV weatherman) Brant Miller.
-Fogel was morning host at WLS for nearly three years before eventually being replaced by the man he displaced, Brant Miller.
+Fogel was morning host at WLS for nearly three years before being replaced by the man he displaced, Brant Miller.

-Dave Fogel was immediately picked up by WJMK-FM in Chicago where he eventually moved into the morning slot, superseding longtime market veterans Eddie and Jobo.
+Fogel was immediately picked up by WJMK-FM in Chicago, where he eventually moved into the morning slot, superseding longtime market veterans Eddie and Jobo.

-After five years at "K-Hits", CBS Radio sold the station and the format flipped to Hip-hop.
-Dave was released in November 2017 and was quickly signed by WLS-FM once again.
-For the second time, Dave would replace Brant Miller at WLS-FM.
+After five years at "K-Hits", CBS Radio sold the station and the format flipped to hip-hop.
+Fogel was released in November 2017 and was quickly signed by WLS-FM once again.
+For the second time, Fogel would replace Brant Miller at WLS-FM.

-In March of 2018, Dave began doing the midday show on KCMO-FM in Kansas City.
-It's a sister station of WLS-AM/FM and he does the show from their studios in Chicago.
+In March of 2018, Fogel began doing the midday show on KCMO-FM in Kansas City.
+This is a sister station of WLS-AM/FM, and he does the show from their studios in Chicago.